How to Create an Emotional Anchor in Any Room

 You simply exist within it.

-When There Are Too Many Anchors
+When There Are Too Focal Points

 This often happens when: